 Pelvic rotation is the result of misalignment of the back muscles and lumbar spine.
-It is caused when a sleeper twists or curls their legs up in opposition to the position of the upper body.
+It is caused when sleepers twist or curl their legs up in opposition to the position of the upper body.
 Take for example, “the sprinter”.
-This person sleeps with one leg fairly straight and the other bent, which tends to rotate their upper body into a stomach sleeping position, while the lower body remains on the side.
+This person sleeps with one leg fairly straight and the other bent, which tends to rotate his or her upper body into a stomach sleeping position, while the lower body remains on the side.
 This type of rotation can lead to or worsen any lower back and neck pain so it’s important to take preventative measures before it starts hurting.

 There aren’t any perfect solutions to preventing pelvic rotation, but there are a few things you can do to help.

-- A good mattress with proper proper support and softness that will help to prevent pressure points that might be currently causing you to sleep in positions that cause more pelvic rotation
+- Buy a good mattress with proper support and softness.
+That will help to prevent pressure points that might be currently causing you to sleep in positions that cause more pelvic rotation.

 Good pillows are just as important as a good mattress.
 You may have an exceptionally well made and comfortable mattress, but without a good pillow you may still find that your sleeping experience is less than ideal.
 A quality pillow is critically important for side sleepers due to the increased (and somewhat more complex) support needs.
 Pillows made from latex, shredded foam, memory foam, or other poly foam help provide consistent and stable support by responding to the varying pressures of your head and neck.
 You’ll want to look for a pillow that is tall enough to cradle your head and neck, but not so tall that you introduce a new form of pressure.

-Additionally, many side sleepers use pillows to put between their legs.
+Additionally, many side sleepers use pillows between their legs.
 This can help to resist pelvic rotation, while also relieving lower back pressure.

 The advent of foam pillows in the 1990s was nothing short of a miracle for side sleepers.
-Foam pillows are able to provide great support, softness, and properly cradle a side sleeper’s head and neck.
+Foam pillows are able to provide great support and softness and properly cradle a side sleeper’s head and neck.
 If you haven’t already, make sure to check out my full list of pillow reviews.
 My personal favorite is the fully adjustable Nest Bedding Easy Breather pillow.

 Sleepopolis recommends the following mattresses for side sleepers.
 The following mattresses:

-- Contours to the natural curves created by lying on your side
+- Contour to the natural curves created by lying on your side.

 |Latex foam design.
 Traditional quilted cover.
 Available in soft, medium, and hard firmness.||$712||Read Review|